Your AI agent

 Plug it into your agents.

-Axion speaks MCP, exposes an HTTP API, and ships as an SDK reference implementation.
+Axion speaks MCP, exposes an HTTP API, ships as an SDK reference, and connects via Telegram.

 MCP server